 - Serve the warm pita bread chips and vegetable sticks with hummus and a drizzle of olive oil.

 I realize that I have mentioned the airfryer in most of my snack ideas.
-And truth be told, we really do love our airfryer and it is easily one of the most used appliance in our kitchen.
+And truth be told, we really do love our airfryer and it is easily one of the most used appliances in our kitchen.
 It works like a tiny oven but without the hassle of preheating and tough cleaning.
 Even though I strongly recommend that every household have an airfryer in their kitchen, obviously these recipes can easily be recreated in a regular oven.
 I hope you and your kids enjoy them as much as we do.
 Thanks for reading.